October Health – 2025 Report

 How mental health affects the Female demographic differently

-- Work-life balance pressures: Societal expectations often place more caregiving and domestic responsibilities on women, increasing stress when balancing work and home life.
+Societal expectations often place more caregiving and domestic responsibilities on women, causing additional pressure to balance work and home life effectively. -

-- Harassment and safety concerns: Women are more likely to experience sexual harassment or discrimination at work, which significantly affects mental health.
+Women are more likely to experience sexual harassment at work, which can cause significant mental distress and impact job satisfaction and safety. -

 Data from October Health